-Policy 3 Odour: To accept odour emissions associated with aluminium smelting activities whilst also ensuring the absence of nuisance from objectionable odour.
+To accept odour emissions associated with aluminium smelting activities whilst also ensuring the absence of nuisance from objectionable odour.

-Explanation: The isolated nature of the Tiwai Point Aluminium Smelter site and its large size mean that odours associated with process can be effectively contained on-site.
+The isolated nature of the Aluminium Smelter site and its large size mean that odours associated with processes can be effectively contained on-site.